compsocialscience/summer-institute/2026/melbourne/apply.md

 **All application materials must be submitted by 30 April 2026.** Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants regarding the outcome of their application in early May 2026.
 Then, we will ask accepted participants to confirm their participation.

+If the form below did not load, please reload the page or use this direct link instead: <a href="https://researchsurveys.deakin.edu.au/jfe/form/SV_1zSCB6SfhHZGIJw" target="_blank" rel="noopener noreferrer">SICSS-Melbourne 2026 Application Form</a>

 Inquiries can be sent to ...

 <br>